writetopriyasd/writetopriyasd/README.md

 </p>

 ## 🚀 About Me
-I am a Product Manager/Business Data Analyst Lead with 7+ years in product ownership and business analysis — and 15+ years in software across Healthcare, FinTech, Insurance, and Language Services.
-I sit at the intersection of business strategy, data insights, and technology delivery.
-I don't just elicit business requirements, design prototypes, and write user stories; I tactically prioritize and define why something gets built, what business outcome it drives, and how the cross-functional teams deliver the end product.
+I am a Product Manager and Business/Data Analyst/Lead, with 7+ years in product management and business/data analysis across Healthcare, FinTech, Insurance, and Language Services.
+I sit at the intersection of product management, business strategy, data insights, and technology delivery.
+As Product Manager, I plan the go-to-market strategy, build business models, facilitate the business outcome, own and prioritize the product backlog end-to-end, from discovery through delivery, designing user workflows, and aligning business outcomes with OKRs and KPIs.I don't just elicit business requirements, design prototypes, and write user stories; I tactically prioritize and define why something gets built, what business outcome it drives, and how the cross-functional teams deliver the end product.
 I excel in eliciting business/user requirements and transforming complex, messy datasets to create valuable, ROI generators.

 I have worked on initiatives to translate AI/GenAI capabilities (LLMs, RAG, predictive models, anomaly detection) into features the business stakeholders can act on.
 I work across Sales, Marketing, UI/UX Design, Engineering, QA/QC/DevOps/UAT, and Analytics/Data Science teams without losing sight of the overall business impact.
 I facilitate the building of data pipelines and dashboards using SQL, Python, and Power BI to accelerate decision-making.